 Apply to Add Classification to Existing License

 - Licenses expire on November 30 of odd years.

 - At least 60 days prior to the expiration date of a license, DOPL will mail a renewal notice to the licensee's address of record as provided to DOPL by the individual licensee.
 (Failure to notify DOPL of an address change could prevent a licensee from timely receiving renewal notification and other important correspondence from DOPL.)

 REQUIREMENTS – Before proceeding with renewal, the following requirements must be met:

 - Completed 6 hours of Continuing Education.
 You must complete BEFORE you are able to renew.
-To find courses to complete your 6 hours of CE, click here: https://secure.utah.gov/ce-public/
+To find courses to complete your 6 hours of CE, or to check CE courses already completed , click here: https://secure.utah.gov/ce-public/

 - UNEXPIRED General Liability Insurance Certificate.
 You must have an UNEXPIRED general liability insurance certificate with minimum required coverage of $100,000 for each incident and $300,000 in total and where DOPL is listed as certificate holder.

 - UNEXPIRED certificate of workers compensation insurance.
 If you have employees, you must have an UNEXPIRED certificate of workers compensation insurance with DOPL as certificate holder.